suzaku-io/suzaku/doc/contributor/README.md

 Because Suzaku is based on declarative UI, we need to render the UI again with the changed button component.
 Everything else stays the same, but the last button is now defined as `Button("Logout")`.
-When the call to `uiManager.render` completes, Suzaku will inspect the cached blueprint tree to the new tree returned by `render`.
+When the call to `uiManager.render` completes, Suzaku will compare the cached blueprint tree to the new tree returned by `render`.
 It will walk the tree and check if

-1. Widget type has changed
+1. widget type has changed
-2. Widget type is the same, but blueprint has changed
+2. widget type is the same, but blueprint has changed

-In this case it will call `ButtonBlueprint`'s `sameAs` method, which by default calls `equals` and therefore will notice the change in the label.
+In the latter case it will call `ButtonBlueprint`'s `sameAs` method, which by default calls `equals` and therefore will notice the change in the label.
 Next it will pass the new `ButtonBlueprint` to the current `ButtonProxy` instance using its `update` method, which will check if the label has changed and then send an appropriate message to the widget to update the label.

 ```scala
 override def update(newBlueprint: ButtonBlueprint) = {